Results

 THE BACHMAN BOOKS: FOUR EARLY NOVELS ...

 New York and Scarborough, Ontario: NAL Books / New American Library, [1985].
-Octavo, printed wrappers.
-First combined edition.
-Plume Fiction Z5774.
-Trade paperback issue, released simultaneous with the hardcover issue.
+Octavo, cloth backed boards.
+First combined (and first hardcover) edition.
 Collects RAGE, THE LONG WALK, ROADWORK and THE RUNNING MAN with new introduction, "Why I Was Bachman," by King.

 BEWARE!